what barb did next: shannon purser on supernatural horror flick, 'wish upon'

 The Barb is back, folks.

 When the Duffer Brother's watercooler smash Stranger Things aired on Netflix last summer, it made instant stars of its teenage cast.
-The names Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin and Noah Schnapp were suddenly etched into the annals of online streaming history, echoing throughout eternity like the long roar of a demogorgon with a sore head.
+The names Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, and Noah Schnapp were suddenly etched into the annals of online streaming history.
 They were funny, charismatic, but really there was only one star to rule them all: Barb.

 Of course, the Duffer brothers got rid of her, Barb appearing in precisely two episodes of season one (and we'd hazard a guess at precisely zero of the upcoming season two).
 But now The Barb is back!
 Or rather the lovely actor Shannon Purser is back!
-Starring in a new film, Wish Upon, and generally being very amazing IRL; combating online queerbaiting and going and getting herself nominated for a bloody Emmy in the process.
+Starring in the new film Wish Upon, and generally being very amazing IRL; combating online queerbaiting and going and getting herself nominated for an Emmy in the process.
 Here, she talks us through the movie, and takes a look back at a year of Barb: a soul too pure for this dimension.